XRPLF/xrpl.js/docs/index.md

 ---- | ---- | -----------
 address | [address](#address) | The address of the account to get transactions for. options | object | *Optional* Options to filter the resulting transactions.
-*options.* binary | boolean | *Optional* If true, the transactions will be sent from the server in a condensed binary format rather than JSON.
+*options.* binary | boolean | *Optional* If true, return transactions in binary format rather than JSON.
 *options.* counterparty | [address](#address) | *Optional* If provided, only return transactions with this account as a counterparty to the transaction.
 *options.* earliestFirst | boolean | *Optional* If true, sort transactions so that the earliest ones come first.
-By default, the newest transactions will come first.
+By default, the newest transactions come first.
-*options.* excludeFailures | boolean | *Optional* If true, the result will omit transactions that did not succeed.
+*options.* excludeFailures | boolean | *Optional* If true, the result omits transactions that did not succeed.
 *options.* includeRawTransactions | object | *Optional* Include raw transaction data.
 For advanced users; exercise caution when interpreting this data.
 *options.* initiated | boolean | *Optional* If true, return only transactions initiated by the account specified by `address`.
 If false, return only transactions not initiated by the account specified by `address`.
 *options.* limit | integer | *Optional* If specified, return at most this many transactions.